noahehall/multicloud/providers/aws/services/Storage/ebs.md

 - With Elastic Volumes,
   - volume sizes can only be increased within the same volumes
   - to decrease a volume size, you must copy the EBS volume data to a new smaller EBS volume.
+- use Snapshots with automated lifecycle policies to back up your data to s3

 ### anti patterns